NBISweden/beacon-production-prototype/README.md

-# Beacon v2 Production Reference Implementation
+# Beacon v2 Production Ready

-This is an application that makes B2RI production ready.
-To go to the original B2RI product, please visit [B2RI](https://github.com/EGA-archive/beacon2-ri-api).
+This is an application that makes an instance of Beacon v2 be production ready.
+To go to the beacon reference implementation (test instance) please visit [B2RI](https://github.com/EGA-archive/beacon2-ri-api).
 For further information on how to use this app, please visit [B2RI docs](https://b2ri-documentation-demo.ega-archive.org/)

 ## Main changes from B2RI